HomeLatest NewsGovernanceFacing monopoly fears, US senator to discuss growing big tech dominance

 This comes at a time when voices for better antitrust enforcement in the new emerging smart home devices have grown with the smaller companies becoming insignificant

-Fearing monopoly, the US Congress has announced to take up the issue regarding big tech firms including .com and Alphabet's breaching more homes with smart home devices for further discussion.
+Fearing monopoly, the US Congress has announced to take up the issue regarding big tech firms including Amazon.com and Alphabet’s Google breaching more homes with smart home devices for further discussion.
 This comes at a time when voices for better antitrust enforcement in the new emerging smart home devices have grown with the smaller companies like speaker maker Sonos Inc quickly becoming insignificant.

-The hearing also takes place at a time of extraordinary interest in tougher antitrust enforcement, much of it focused on the biggest US technology companies.
-One result has been a series of investigations and several federal and state lawsuits filed against Google and Facebook as well as a long list of antitrust bills.
+The hearing also takes place at a time of extraordinary interest in tougher antitrust enforcement, much of it focused on the biggest US companies.
+One has been a series of investigations and several federal and state lawsuits filed against Google and Facebook as well as a long list of antitrust bills.

 Senator Amy Klobuchar, who chairs the antitrust subcommittee, is hoping to act before the existing tech giants, in this case, Amazon and Google, establish themselves as unassailable.